Me: “So who are your ideal clients? Who’s the target market you want to work with?”

 Really Well-Meaning Professional: “Everyone!
 Which is why I’m totally confused about why I don’t have more work!”

 It’s sad but true that I usually have this conversation with professionals who are struggling to find success in their chosen field.
-Whether they are a small business owner, a service provider, or a salesperson for a large company, someone who thinks that everyone is their customer is (ironically) usually short of customers.
+It doesn’t matter if they are a small business owner, a service provider, or a salesperson for a large company.
+Someone who thinks that everyone is their customer is (ironically) usually short of customers.

 They might think that they are keeping their options broad and that they are “opening the net”.
-In reality they either haven’t put the time and effort into defining who they help or they are afraid of committing to a specific demographic and cutting themselves off from future opportunities.
+In reality they haven’t put the time and effort into defining who they help.
+Or they’re afraid of committing to a specific demographic and cutting themselves off from future opportunities.
 In doing so they make themselves an unmemorable commodity to their prospects, clients, and peers.
 And if you know your economics, you know that a commodity’s price falls to the lowest point possible to cover costs.

 Here’s a morbid example, but one that illustrates the point well: